Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-2-transience.md

 ### Orthogonal Persistence

-Ngnghm explained to me that Houyhnhnm computing systems make data persistence the default, at every level of abstraction.
+Ann explained to me that Houyhnhnm computing systems make data persistence the default, at every level of abstraction.
 Whether you open the canvas of a graphical interface and start drawing freely, or you open an interactive evaluation prompt and bind a value to a variable,